TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

-The Identical Scopes heuristic identifies the \texttt{allDiff} and all \texttt{gcc} constraints together as a candidate, and Duplicate Variables identifies each \texttt{gcc} individually.
+The Identical Scopes heuristic identifies the \code{allDiff} and all \code{gcc} constraints together.
+Duplicate Variables, Large AST, and Weak Propagation heuristics identify each \code{gcc} individually.
 In each case tabulation fails the progress check at 1,000 nodes.
-Identical Scopes (Integer) identifies cases where \texttt{tab[X,inv[Y]]} within a \texttt{gcc} overlaps with \texttt{X<Y} or \texttt{Y<X} ordering the first column (where \texttt{X} and \texttt{Y} are variables in the \texttt{sedf} matrix); Large AST (Integer) or Weak Propagation (Integer) identify the rest of the \texttt{tab[X,inv[Y]]} expressions and all are successfully tabulated for all instances (creating table constraints of arity 3).
+Identical Scopes (Integer) identifies cases where \code{tab[X,inv[Y]]} within a \code{gcc} overlaps with \code{X<Y} or \code{Y<X} ordering the first column (where \code{X} and \code{Y} are variables in the \code{sedf} matrix); Large AST (Integer) and Weak Propagation (Integer) identify the rest of the \code{tab[X,inv[Y]]} expressions and all are successfully tabulated for all instances (creating \code{table} constraints of arity 3).